jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * I add a note about :ref:`dictionaries<what is a dictionary?>`

   .. code-block:: python
-    :lineno-start: 44
+    :lineno-start: 56
     :emphasize-lines: 2

     # NOTES
     # a dictionary is not True
+    # a dictionary is not False
     # a dictionary is not None
     # a set is not True
+    # a set is not False
     # a set is not None
     # a list is not True
+    # a list is not False
     # a list is not None
     # a tuple is not True
+    # a tuple is not False
     # a tuple is not None
     # a string is not True
+    # a string is not False
     # a string is not None
     # a float is not True
+    # a float is not False
     # a float is not None
     # an integer is not True
+    # an integer is not False
     # an integer is not None
+    # True is True
-    # True is not True
+    # True is not False
     # True is not None
-    # False is True
+    # False is not True
+    # False is False
     # False is not None
     # None is not True
+    # None is not False
     # None is None